PelleLille/hsl-docs/functions.rst

 Mathematical
 ------------

-.. function:: abs(x)
+.. function:: abs(number)

   Return the absolute value of a number.

-  :param number x: the numeric value to process
+  :param number number: the numeric value to process
-  :return: the absolute value of x
+  :return: the absolute value
   :rtype: number

-.. function:: ceil(x)
+.. function:: ceil(number)

   Return the integer value of a number by rounding up if necessary.

-  :param number x: the numeric value to process
+  :param number number: the numeric value to process
-  :return: the integer value of x
+  :return: the integer value
   :rtype: number

-.. function:: floor(x)
+.. function:: floor(number)

   Return the integer value of a number by rounding down if necessary.

-  :param number x: the numeric value to process
+  :param number number: the numeric value to process
-  :return: the integer value of x
+  :return: the integer value
   :rtype: number

-.. function:: log(x, [y = e])
+.. function:: log(number, [base = e])

-  Return the logarithm of base x and exponent y.
+  Return the logarithm of number to base.

-  :param number x: the numeric value to process
+  :param number number: the numeric value to process
-  :param number y: the base
+  :param number base: the base
-  :return: the logarithm value of x to base y
+  :return: the logarithm value
   :rtype: number

-.. function:: pow(x, y)
+.. function:: pow(base, exponent)

-  Return base x raised to the power of the exponent y.
+  Return base raised to the power of the exponent.

-  :param number x: the numeric value to process
+  :param number base: the base
-  :param number y: the exponent
+  :param number exponent: the exponent
-  :return: the x to power of y
+  :return: the power of
   :rtype: number

 .. seealso::
 	It's significantly faster to use the ** operator since it's an operator and not a function.

-.. function:: round(x, [y = 0])
+.. function:: round(number, [decimals = 0])

-  Return x rounded to precision of y decimals.
+  Return number rounded to precision of decimals.

-  :param number x: the numeric value to process
+  :param number number: the numeric value to process
-  :param number y: the number of decimals
+  :param number decimals: the number of decimals
-  :return: the value x rounded to y
+  :return: the rounded value
   :rtype: number

-.. function:: sqrt(x)
+.. function:: sqrt(number)

-  Return the square root of x.
+  Return the square root of number.

-  :param number x: the numeric value to process
+  :param number number: the numeric value to process
-  :return: the square root of x
+  :return: the square root
   :rtype: number

 MIME